Skip to content

 Store Ace’s address in a shell variable, so you can call it inline later on:

-# Your exact address should vary
+# Your exact address will vary

 ace_addr=0xacef1b9b7d4ab208b99fed60746d18dcd74865edb7eb3c3f1428233988e4ba46